 LPP supports our member trusts' procurement teams to get the best value from their purchasing.
 You can find out more about how we do that in the About Us section on our website.

 LPP is working with the other NHS hubs to collaborate more widely, helping the NHS to cut down on duplication in procurement activities, and to bring greater benefits to all our hub members at no additional cost.
-Examples are the Nursing framework agreement and the NHS Total Orthopaedic Solutions framework agreement.
+Examples are the NHS CPP National Clinical Staffing Framework and the NHS Total Orthopaedic Solutions framework agreement.

 When we identify new requirements for our NHS members, we are obliged to follow the formal procurement process under EU legislation.
 Tender opportunities are advertised in the Official Journal of the European Union (OJEU).
 It is only by responding to a contract notice in the OJEU that you can tender to become a supplier on one of LPP's framework agreements.
 Find out more including links to Tenders Electonic Daily in the Suppliers area of our website.

 ROI varies between Trusts depending on a variety of factors including how many or which initiatives they have implemented.
 ROI usually averages in excess of 10:1.

 Please use the framework search facility on our website, as that provides the start and finish dates for current framework agreements.